pacs-course/pacs-examples/Examples/src/SegmentIntersect/README.md

 Finding the intersection of two segments in a plane looks easy.
 Indeed, it is not when you consider all possibilities:

-- Segments may have a clear intersectionin an internal point.
+- Segments may have a clear intersection in an internal point.
 This is the easy case to handle;
 - Segments may intersect at the end, in various way;
 - Segments may be superimposed one on the other;
 - Segments may "barely intersect", but what does "barely" mean when we deal with floating point numbers, and the consequent round-off errors?